cpave3/movie-api/README.md

 As mentioned above, some Dredd tests failed due to the example ids used in the `.apib` file.
 If I had more time, I would like to restructure the API Blueprint to allow the Dredd test to pass.

 If I had more time, I would also like to add additional features to the Favourites system, such as time favourited and possibly user defined tags.
 I would also like to rework the JSON validation to use custom requests instead of inline controller validation.

+As I final note, I would also like to add image thumb-nailing to this project if i had more time.
+This would be done through the use of some additional routes and [This PHP Package](https://github.com/BKWLD/croppa) which would allow for easy dynamic re-sizing of images to suit client needs.